 their own income tax rates.
 All provinces and territories have most of

-the same tax credits as the federal tax credits, but the provincial or
+the same tax credits as the federal tax credits, but usually in different

 territorial tax rate for the lowest tax bracket is used to calculate the tax

-amount of the credit.
+amount of most of the provincial tax credit.
 Québec is the only province which does not use

-their lowest tax bracket to calculate personal tax credits.
+their lowest tax bracket to calculate most personal tax credits.

 To see the combined federal and provincial/territorial tax rates, see the tables of Personal

 Income Tax Rates.
 These tables also include the marginal tax rates for